 What is actually worth your time

-Tlacotalpan is a place you experience by wandering, not a checklist of attractions.
-Ranked honestly, here is what earns the time.
+Tlacotalpan is a town you experience by wandering, not a checklist of attractions.
+It is small, and the point is the atmosphere, not ticking off sights.
+Ranked honestly, here is what earns your hours.

-This is the reason to come.
+This is the reason to come, and it is free.
 The whole center is a grid of one-story houses painted in bright, clashing colors with columned porches out front.
-There is no single “best” street; you just walk, turn corners, and let it unfold.
+The best-known run is along Venustiano Carranza and the blocks fanning out from Plaza Zaragoza, but there is no single “best” street — you just walk, turn corners, and let it unfold.
 Give it an hour or two with no agenda.
 This is what UNESCO put on the list, and it delivers.
+Go early or late for softer light and empty streets.

 Live son jarocho

-Tlacotalpan is one of the homes of son jarocho, the local harp-and-jarana folk music.
-If a fandango or a band is playing on a plaza or in a bar, stop and stay.
-Do not expect it on demand on a quiet weekday, but when it happens it is the real thing, not a show for tourists.
+Tlacotalpan is one of the homes of son jarocho — the harp, jarana, and requinto folk music of southern Veracruz (yes, “La Bamba” is a son jarocho).
+If a fandango or a band is playing on a plaza or in a porch bar, stop and stay.
+Do not expect it on demand on a quiet weekday, but on weekend evenings it happens, and when it does it is the real thing, not a show staged for tourists.

 A boat ride on the Papaloapan

-Short launches take you out on the river for a modest fee.
-Pleasant, gives you the town from the water, and it is genuinely local rather than a manufactured tour.
-Insist on a life jacket.
+Short launches leave from the malecón and take you out on the river for a modest fee — roughly 100–200 MXN for a shared trip (approximate).
+Pleasant, and it gives you the painted town from the water, which is how it was meant to be seen.
+It is genuinely local rather than a manufactured tour.
+Insist on a life jacket, and skip it in the rainy-season high water.
+Allow about 30–45 minutes.

 What is oversold